Korilakkuma/XSound.js/README.md

 ## Demo

 The application that uses this library is in the following URL.
-Please use Chrome, Opera, Safari, Firefox.
+Please use one of Chrome, Opera, Firefox, Safari, Edge.

 * [X Sound](https://korilakkuma.github.io/X-Sound/)
 * [Music V](http://curtaincall.weblike.jp/portfolio-music-v/)